 The Karakoram Highway (Pakistan and China)

-Golden Road to Samarkand (Uzbekistan)
+The Silk Road to Samarkand (Uzbekistan)

 The Mountain Tunnels of Guoliang and Xiyagou (China)

-Driving through these tunnel roads is a remarkable experience, as they are inside the cliffs, and the windows along the route have spectacular views over the surrounding mountain scenery.
-These two tunnels are connected by a road that takes you through the Taihang Mountains on a relatively short stretch of 60 kilometers.
-Most visitors get to the area by going through the city of Xinxiang.Continue to 5 of 5 below.
+There are several tunnel roads throughout China, but Guoliang Tunnel is the most famous.
+The road is about a half mile long and consists of two tunnels, each 16 feet high and 13 feet wide.
+The windows along the route offer spectacular views of the surrounding mountain scenery, but you'd best keep your eyes on the road.
+The Xiya Valley Mountain Tunnel—between Shanwa and Nan'anshang—took a little longer to construct.
+About 30 years, to be exact.
+These two tunnels are connected by a road that takes you through the Taihang Mountains on a relatively short stretch of 37 miles (60 kilometers).
+Most visitors get to the area by going through the city of Xinxiang.

-Nha Trang to Quy Nhon (Vietnam)
+Nha Trang to Qui Nhon (Vietnam)